galaxyproject/training-material/topics/fair/tutorials/fair-ena/tutorial.md

 12. MD5 checksum of reverse fastq file (if not using Webin file uploader)

 ### Fastq file preparation
-First, confirm that your read files are in the correct format.
+First, we need to confirm that your read files are in the correct format.
 Refer to [ENAs file format guidelines](https://ena-docs.readthedocs.io/en/latest/submit/fileprep/reads.html) if you are not sure.

 The fastq files are required to be compress for the upload.
 - (instructions)